ResearchComputing/Documentation/docs/compute/monitoring-resources.md

 * [XDMoD](#xdmod): A web portal for viewing metrics at the system, partition, and user-levels.

 ## Monitoring Through Slurm Commands
-You can obtain important usage and efficiency metrics directly through Slurm’s built-in commands and answer the following questions:
+You can obtain important usage and efficiency metrics directly through Slurm’s built-in commands and answer questions posed by the subsections below.
 ### How many Service Units (core hours) have I used?

 Type the command name for usage hint: